leslieDLcy/PyUncertainNumber/joss_paper/paper.md

 The work leading to these results received funding through the UK project Development of Advanced Wing Solutions 2 (DAWS2).
 The DAWS2 project is supported by the Aerospace Technology Institute (ATI) Programme, a joint government and industry investment to maintain and grow the UK’s competitive position in civil aerospace design and manufacture.
 The programme, delivered through a partnership between ATI, Department for Business and Trade (DBT) and Innovate UK, addresses technology, capability and supply chain challenges.

 # References

+[^1]: access to the source code.
+[^2]: requiring access or modification of the source code of a computational model.
+[^3]: operating on the model as a black box, without accessing or modifying its internals.